Who are Texas Master Gardeners?

 If you answered yes to these questions, the Master Gardener program could be for you.
 Contact your local Extension Office to see if there is a Master Gardener program in your county, not all counties have one.
 If there is a program, obtain an application from the Master Gardener Coordinator at the office.

 If accepted into the Master Gardener program in your county, you will attend a Master Gardener training course.
 Classes are taught by Texas AgriLife Extension specialists, agents, and local experts.
+Online classes can now be an option as an alternative to classroom hours.

 The program offers a minimum of 50 hours of instruction that covers topics including lawn care, ornamental trees and shrubs, insects, diseases, weed management, soils and plant nutrition, vegetable gardening, home fruit production, garden flowers, and water conservation.
 The training is offered at various times during the year at various locations across the state.
 Check with your County Extension office for specific locations, dates, and times.